Shahr-e Sukhte, A World Heritage Site in Southeast Iran

 - Beautifully painted motifs on a piece of leather together with several other fabrics each one dyed in several colors,

-- Unique marble vessel beautifully shaped unearthed from the grave of a young woman between 28 and 30 years of age,
+- Unique marble vessel beautifully shaped and unearthed from the grave of a young woman between 28 and 30 years of age,

 - And hundreds of other fascinating objects like an incense burner mounted on a mirror, colorful jars, very delicate necklaces, charcoal holders, seals, pottery and jewelry workshops, etc.